gbmhunter/blog/content/electronics/circuit-design/bldc-motor-control/index.md

 With a LUT that stores floats, and a small amount of float multiplication (no divide) on a embedded processor that does not have floating point hardware support (such as the ARM Cortex-M3), you could expect the look-up and assign process to take around 500-1000 clock cycles (maybe 20us at 48MHz).
 This is a big reduction over using the `sin()` function!

-{{< img src="16-bit-500-count-sine-wave-lut-data-graph-1.png" width="1069px" caption="Data extracted from a 16-bit sine wave LUT designed for use with sinusoidal BLDC motor control."  >}}
+{{% figure src="16-bit-500-count-sine-wave-lut-data-graph-1.png" width="1069px" caption="Data extracted from a 16-bit sine wave LUT designed for use with sinusoidal BLDC motor control."  %}}

 Phase displacement.
 Sinusoidal control requires three PWM signal's, preferably dual-output with adjustable dead-time for synchronous switching.